elduvelle/SpikeinterfaceMS4_GenzelLab/README.md

 2 options to run the code:

 - Option 1.
-Open the script 'ScriptMS4.py', update `tetrodes_list` and optionally `path_to_file` to indicate the '.rec' raw data file.
+Open your editor (e.g. `python -m idlexlib.launch`), open the script 'ScriptMS4.py', update `tetrodes_list` and optionally `path_to_file` to indicate the '.rec' raw data file.
 Run the code by pressing F5.
 - Option 2.
 Run:
 `run_MS_on_folder(tetrodes_list, path_to_file)` with appropriate contents given to those variables, note, `path_to_file` can be set to empty (`''`) and it will propt you to manually choose a folder.